We've talked about those demanding clients and how to watch out for them. But what about the golden eggs? The ones who are a dream to work with?

 5. They get excited about your ideas

-There's nothing more wonderful than meeting a potential client and getting excited about how you can help them.
+There's nothing more beautiful than meeting a potential client and getting excited about how you can help them.
 But it's a cherry on top if the client gets excited too.
-If they're eager to hear your ideas and are enthusiastic about what you're proposing – brilliant.
+If they're eager to hear your ideas, that's brilliant.
 If they're turning their nose up at everything you suggest, it's not a good sign.
 Why hire you if they think they know better?
 You're going to be fighting a losing battle from the very start.

 6. They don't expect miracles